-Two University of Glasgow staff, Dr Alex Benchimol and Professor Philip Schlesinger, recently ran a pair of Royal Society of Edinburgh funded workshops on the press, civil society and constitutional identity in Scotland.
+Dr Alex Benchimol and Professor Philip Schlesinger, University of Glasgow, recently ran a pair of Royal Society of Edinburgh funded workshops on the press, civil society and constitutional identity in Scotland.
 Here, they reflect on how real world-politics and academic analysis may coincide.

 First Minister Nicola Sturgeon’s speech on 13 March, announcing moves towards a second independence referendum, coincided precisely with a Centre for Cultural Policy Research (CCPR) workshop on the referendum of 2014.
 Since that year, Scotland’s political life has been dominated by the constitutional question: should the country stay in the United Kingdom or seek independence?